 How To Trim a French Fork Beard

-- Holding the clippers only vertically, run them down from the cheeks towards the bottom of the beard’s growth.
+- Run beard trimmers downwards only in the direction of the hair growth.
 Taper only slightly to form a trapezoid beard shape whilst blending the sides and bottom.

 - It is best to trim the hair in steps on each side to avoid taking off too much and ensure a symmetrical finish.